leosfalsim/desafio-tecnico/pokemonapp/README.md

 Run `json-server --watch api/db.json` for a fake backend.
 Navigate to `http://localhost:3000`.
 The page will display the objects representing the tables of a real database.

-You can use an existing user in the base.
-This user has a Deck Of Cards associated to him.

-email: usuario@usuario.com
-password: teste1
+You should create a user to accces the application.

 ## Code scaffolding